nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 ### Logging into Your Server

 {{#> callout type='info' }}
-Before using the Connector, know your Nuxeo instance url.
-The Nuxeo instance url is typically composed of 2 parts: the base url (https://myNuxeoServer.com) and the context path (/nuxeo is used by default).
-So your "complete" instance url might look like `https://myNuxeoServer.com/nuxeo`
+Before using the connector, know your Nuxeo instance URL.
+The Nuxeo instance URL is typically composed of 2 parts: the base URL (`https://myNuxeoServer.com`) and the context path (`/nuxeo` is used by default).</br>
+So your "complete" instance URL might look like: `https://myNuxeoServer.com/nuxeo`
 {{/callout}}

 From the main InDesign, Photoshop or Illustrator menu, choose **Window** > **Extensions** > **Nuxeo CC Connector**